 Be successful: Outstanding providers of education

 We only promise what we can deliver.
 We do what we say we will do to meet expectations, including making tough decisions.
 If we make mistakes we put them right.
-We are clear about what we need to achieve and will strive to become outstanding education providers for our children.
+We are clear about what we need to achieve and will strive to become outstanding education providers for our children and employees.

 To be effective in our role we not only need to focus on ‘what’ we believe, but also on ‘what’ we do, ‘how’ we do it and ‘why’ we do it.